starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 #### 5. Overwrite Bootstrap

-Keep PatterFly code DRY.
+Keep PatternFly code DRY.
 Reuse as much as you can from Bootstrap.

 **To overwrite Bootstrap:**